cse110-sp25-group12/cse110-sp25-group12/admin/meetings/060125-retrospective.md

 - People are thrilled to work on this project.
 - started doing stand-up meetings via slack and also finally finished the update feature somewhat
 - Frontend is mostly finished as far as the main features go so it’s been chill
+- project seems to be on its way to be completed

 ## Discussion & Action Items
 - how should our final app look like (defining final features realistically)